For many of us, the holiday season can quickly become anything but holly jolly.

-With all of that being said, it may also help to adjust your expectations about the holiday season, and to not be afraid to say no. As Ken Duckworth, MD, medical director of the National Alliance on Mental Illness, tells WebMD, “Ask yourself, ‘Why am I doing things that make me miserable?’
+It may also help to adjust your expectations about the holiday season, and to not be afraid to say “no” sometimes.
+As Ken Duckworth, MD, medical director of the National Alliance on Mental Illness, tells WebMD, “Ask yourself, ‘Why am I doing things that make me miserable?’
 Think about the reasons.”

 Duckworth then goes on to suggest that you draw up a list of reasons why you engage in certain holiday traditions, and then a list of reasons why you shouldn’t.
-Just making a simple pro and con list will remind you that you do have a choice.
+Just making a simple pro and con list could help remind you that you do have a choice.

 Your friends, family, and colleagues will understand if you take some time to yourself.
 You don’t need to attend every single holiday gathering or event.

 One last thing?
-Don’t be afraid to build in time for self-care!
-Block out personal time that’s just for you to schedule a massage, watch a favorite movie, read a book, or otherwise pamper yourself.
+Don’t be afraid to build in time for self-care.
+Block out personal time that’s just for you to schedule a massage, watch a favorite movie, read a book, or pamper yourself some other way.

 2.)
 Get Some Sun

-For many millions of people, feelings of sadness and loneliness crop up every winter like clockwork, no matter how hard they try to avoid stressors.
+For many millions of people, feelings of sadness and loneliness crop up every winter like clockwork, no matter how hard they try to avoid those seasonal stressors.